julenka/jsnet/githubio_migration_notes.md

 1. [Add the custom domain to github pages](https://help.github.com/en/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site).
 I updated the github pages config to point to juliaschwarz.net.
 This just updates a file called CNAME

 2. [Set up the apex domain juliaschwarz.net](https://help.github.com/en/articles/setting-up-an-apex-domain).
-I updated my A record to point to the following addresses
+I updated my A record "@" entry to point to the following addresses

     185.199.108.153
     185.199.109.153